 In principle, police officers, tax office officials and customs officers are all permitted to search.
 The officers are obliged to identify themselves.

-A lawyer can check whether the formal requirements for the house search have been met and be present during the house search in order to ensure that the procedural rights of the suspect are respected.
-Furthermore, the lawyer usually knows which questions have to be answered, in which cases it is opportune to answer and in which cases it is wiser for a suspect to exercise their right to silence.
+A lawyer can check whether the formal requirements for the house search have been met and be present during the search in order to ensure that the procedural rights of the suspect are respected.
+Furthermore, the house search lawyer usually knows which questions have to be answered, in which cases it is opportune to answer and in which cases it is wiser for a suspect to exercise their right to silence.
 Seemingly harmless questions are often based on tactical investigative methodology, and careless statements are difficult or impossible to rectify later.
-Suspects are often surprised at the significance of their statements made during a house search and the extent to which these make the subsequent defence more difficult, even if they were ostensibly made with the intention of demonstrating willingness to cooperate, to refute the criminal charge or to ameliorate the atmosphere.
+Suspects are often surprised at the significance of their statements made during a house or company search and the extent to which these make the subsequent defence more difficult, even if they were ostensibly made with the intention of demonstrating willingness to cooperate, to refute the criminal charge or to ameliorate the atmosphere.

 Emergency checklist: What to do when the officers arrive?